sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 This is a variation of the Colemak designed keyboard.
 It uses Colemak's own metrics to score a lower Finger Bigram frequency and lower Total Finger Effort score than Colemak itself.
 It is 84% more efficient than QWERTY.

 # How to install
 * Download the rukia folder and just run setup.exe.
-An image of the keyboard layout is in the folder.
 * for programming or just for reversing the numbers and symbols: download the rukia for programming folder and run setup.exe.
+* Restart the computer and press Win + Space to change the layout in Windows.
-An image of the keyboard layout is in the folder.
+* An image of the keyboard layout is in the folder for touch typing reference.

 All files created using Microsoft Keyboard Layout Creator